 There are some key differences in these two bass species but they may have more in common than you think.
 Diet is one thing that these two fish have in common.
 They often feed on the same things but with very different temperaments.

-Here are some of the key differences of smallmouth vs. largemouth bass.
+Here are some of the key differences between smallmouth vs. largemouth bass.

 Smallmouth bass are typically brown, but can sometimes appear almost black, with red or brown eyes and dark brown bands running vertically along the side of its body.